saditya13/G-Loss-Graph-guided-fine-tuning-of-Language-Models/Readme.md

-# Graph-inspired fine-tuning of Language Models
+# G-Loss: Graph-inspired fine-tuning of Language Models

 This repository contains a modular implementation of supervised text classification using BERT-based models with G-Loss functions and other loss functions, including Cross-Entropy (CE), and Supervised Contrastive Learning (SCL).